 [These courses are deemed “met in the major” upon completion of the courses listed (even though the courses are not approved for GE).
 This is true whether or not the student completes the major.]

-It is important for pre-nursing and other freshman who are interested in the pre-licensure BSN (Nursing) major to visit the School of Nursing website, attend informational sessions and as a first year student seek academic advisement at the Undergraduate Advising Center (UAC) in ADM 211, whereas continuing students should seek advising at the Student Resource Center (SRC) in HSS 254 to assist with development of alternate major plans.
+It is important for Pre-nursing and other freshman who are interested in the Pre-licensure BSN (Nursing) major to visit the School of Nursing website, attend informational sessions and as a first year student seek academic advisement at the Undergraduate Advising Center (UAC) in ADM 211, whereas continuing students should seek advising at the Student Resource Center (SRC) in HSS 254 to assist with development of alternate major plans.

 |What upper division courses should I take in my first semester as a transfer student for this major?||

 Transfer nursing majors enroll in the semester 1 Pre-licensure BSN courses:

 The SoN administration assign students to specific sections of the above courses.
 Students therefore register for nursing classes after attending the mandatory SoN orientation; usually late July for Fall admits and early December for Spring admits.